tmkn/npmsmell/README.md

 }
 ```

-The `implementation` string comes from the MDN compatibiliy data.
-Go to the MDN page of the function, look at its Github source and in its frontmatter you will find the corresponding `implementation` string ot use.
+The implementation string comes from MDN compatibility data.
+On the MDN page for the function, check the GitHub source and its frontmatter to find the corresponding implementation string.

-The `implementation` string value is used to to calculate the browser support.
+This string is used to calculate browser support.

 #### `obsolete-node`

-Use this type for packages that implement functionality that is already available in Node.js.
+Use this type for packages that implement functionality already available in `Node.js`.

 ```typescript title="Frontmatter"
 // frontmatter format